xiaoluwei/starfish/README.rst

 Installation
 ------------

-starfish supports python 3.8 and should be installed in development mode inside a virtual environment:
+starfish supports python 3.8 and should be installed from the GitHub repo inside a virtual environment:

 .. code-block:: bash